estatewatch/estatewatch.github.io/content/estates/shires.md

 ![Shires estate image](src/images/cheshire.jpg)

 Enfield Council says: _“A hugely expensive and massively disruptive repairs programme - to the tune of £53 million - would be required to bring these blocks up to standard in the short term ..
 A decision on how to move forward will be made by the Summer of 2023."_

+In January 2024, it was [reported](https://enfielddispatch.co.uk/residents-remain-living-in-unsafe-towers-on-edmonton-estate/) that both blocks are still occupied.

 ---